 When and why did you last laugh in connection with the home office?

-Strong and reliable agencies at the side of their clients have become even more important as a result of this crisis.
+Strong and reliable agencies at the side of their customers have become even more important as a result of this crisis.
 Agencies that succeed in adapting to the changing needs of their customers need not fear for the future.

 All episodes at a glance: